French TV regulator urges Eutelsat to stop broadcasting three Russian channels | Law-Order

 French TV regulator urges Eutelsat to stop broadcasting three Russian channels

-French broadcasting authority Arcom on Wednesday urged satellite company Eutelsat to stop carrying three Russian TV channels.
+A Eutelsat spokeswoman said the French company would comply and stop broadcasting the three channels.

-Arcom said it notified Eutelsat it needed to stop broadcasting Rossiya 1, Perviy Kanal and NTV, whose programmes on the war in Ukraine "include repeated incitement to hatred and violence and numerous shortcomings to honesty of information."
+French broadcasting authority Arcom on Wednesday urged satellite company Eutelsat to stop carrying three Russian TV channels, whose coverage of the war in Ukraine included "repeated incitement to hatred and violence and numerous shortcomings in honesty of information."

-France's top administrative court last week ordered the regulator to review its initial decision over the distribution of the three channels in a win for Reporters Without Borders.
+Arcom said it told Eutelsat to stop broadcasting Rossiya 1, Perviy Kanal and NTV.
+A Eutelsat spokeswoman said the French company would comply and stop broadcasting the three channels.
+France's top administrative court last week ordered Arcom to review its initial decision that it did not have the power to order Eutelsat to stop broadcasting the channels, in a case brought by Paris-based Reporters Without Borders (RSF).

+Arcom said it had discovered the channels "were broadcast not only in Russia, but also in the Ukrainian territories annexed by Russia".
+"Given that, contrary to Russia, Ukraine has signed and ratified the European Convention on cross-border television, as France has done, Arcom now has the legal basis to request that Eutelsat stop broacasting these three channels," Arcom said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)